abhimanyusirohi/binbaboon/README.md

 BinBaboon is a web application that displays files in hexadecimal and allows bookmarking bytes to make sense of binary data.

+It is written in Typescript and uses React with Material-UI components.
+Compiled as static client-side only application and hosted on AWS S3 bucket: https://www.binbaboon.com

 # Getting started

 To get started:

 1. Pull code from GitHub repo into a folder
 2. Open the folder in VS Code
-3. Install recommended extensions
-4. Run `npm ci` to install dependencies
+3. Run `npm ci` to install dependencies
-5. Run `npm start` to start the dev server and load the web app in the browser
+4. Run `npm start` to start the dev server and load the web app in the browser

 Run `npm run build` to build